lykius/hesiod/README.md

 </p>

 Here you can check that you selected the right things, you are asked to insert a name for current run and, finally, you can press CTRL+N to save the configuration and start the run (alternatively, you can press CTRL+B to go back and edit the config).
-When you confirm with CTRL+N hesiod creates a directory for the run (by default, the new directory is created in a directory called `logs`) and saves the resulting config in a file called `run.yaml`.
-Then hesiod terminates and the control goes to your program.
+When you confirm with CTRL+N hesiod creates a directory for the run and saves the resulting config in a file called `run.yaml` (by default, the new directory is created in a directory called `logs`, but you can change that).
+Then, hesiod terminates and the control goes to your program.

 ## How can I access configs in the program?
 Hesiod defines two ways to access configs in your program: